Supplemental Disability Insurance

 The vast majority of people that we talk to every day believe that they "Have It At Work".
 Unfortunately, almost without fail, once we explain to them exactly how much coverage they really do have, they can't sign up fast enough for supplemental disability insurance.

-The most common group LTD plans being sold today say that they will cover 60% of base earnings, up to a monthly maximum of $5,000.
+The most common group LTD plans being sold today say that they will cover 60% of base earnings, up to a monthly maximum of $10,000.
 If you are like most people, the only part of that definition that you read was "I have 60% coverage".
 Unfortunately, for many people that is not even close to being true.
-If you make more than $100,000 a year, the higher your income is, the lower the percentage replacement will be.
-Group LTD has a monthly maximum benefit, and many times that maximum is $5,000.
-If your income is more than $100,000 a year you aren't going to get any more than $5,000 a month.
-If you make $200,000 a year you don't have 60% income replacement, you have closer to 30%.
+If you make more than $200,000 a year, the higher your income is, the lower the percentage replacement will be.
+Group LTD has a monthly maximum benefit, and many times that maximum is $10,000.
+If your income is more than $200,000 a year you aren't going to get any more than $10,000 a month.

 Unfortunately it gets worse.
 If your employer is paying for the coverage, any benefits received during a claim are taxable as ordinary income.
 If you were making $100,000 a year and thought you had 60% income replacement because you would get $5,000 a month, after taxes at 28%, you only have $43,200.
 The answer is very simple, you need to purchase a supplemental disability insurance policy to make up for the lost taxes, and try to get you as close to 60% income replacement as possible.

-The other problem with Group LTD is the policy itself, if you compare an LTD plan to an individually owned policy from one of the top carriers, it is not even close.
-An individually owned DI policy is going to be a much more comprehensive level of protection.
+Group LTD policies may not contain certain features that may be included on an individually owned policy from one of the top carriers.
+An individually owned DI policy may be a more comprehensive level of protection.
 We offer an entire section of articles on the differences between group and individual disability insurance, please take the time to read some of those to understand more.

 Bonus & Commission Income